 Jeremiah said that profane prophets and priest, “prophesy by Baal.”

-Baal is a spirit of divination (false prophesy).
+Baal is a spirit of divination (false prophecy).
 Were these Samarian prophets and priests prophesying?
 Yes, yet when they prophesied it brought error and led people astray.
 Their prophetic words did not lead people into liberty and freedom from sin, but into sin’s bondage.
 That’s the result of prophetic witchcraft.

 Witchcraft released through false prophecy (in Baal) can rob years from a person’s life.
 Prophetic divination only releases confusion and will never lead you closer to God.
 We must learn to submit to God and avoid folly, the foolishness of rebellion.